saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

 </TabItem>
 <TabItem value="ios">

-Integrate the [backtrace-cocoa](https://github.com/backtrace-labs/backtrace-cocoa) error reporting library with your Unreal Engine apps and games for iOS written in Swift or Objective-C.
+Integrate the [backtrace-cocoa](https://github.com/backtrace-labs/backtrace-cocoa) error reporting library with your Unreal Engine game for iOS written in Swift or Objective-C.

 1. From [Assets](https://github.com/backtrace-labs/backtrace-cocoa/releases/tag/1.7.0), download and extract the `Backtrace.framework.zip` and the `Backtrace_PLCrashReporter.framework.zip` files.
 1. Copy and paste the `Backtrace.framework.zip` and the `Backtrace_PLCrashReporter.framework.zip` folders into the directory for your Unreal Engine project.